Brest, France: Geography

 Brest is located amidst a dramatic landscape near the entrance of the natural rade de Brest (Brest roadstead), at the west end of Brittany.

 It is situated to the north of a magnificent landlocked bay, and occupies the slopes of two hills divided by the river Penfeld.
 The part of the town on the left bank is regarded as Brest proper, while the part on the right is known as Recouvrance.
 There are also extensive suburbs to the east of the town.
 The hillsides are in some places so steep that the ascent from the lower to the upper town has to be effected by flights of steps and the second or third storey of one house is often on a level with the ground storey of the next.

 Climate

-Brest experiences an oceanic climate (Köppen: Cfb) in its classic version (due to its location in the Atlantic Ocean and the sea intrusion) where it shares a considerable moderation shared with other places of the Finistère and islands of Great Britain.
-As a result of the maritime moderation, Brest has very chilly summers by French standards and in spite of the low latitude, July afternoons are cooler than the norm in far northern Europe.
+Brest experiences an oceanic climate (Köppen: Cfb).
+As a result of maritime moderation, Brest has cool summers by French standards, July afternoons are cooler than the norm in Western Europe.
 Rainfall is common year-round, but snowfall is a rarer occurrence since temperatures usually remain several degrees above freezing during winter nights.

 An extreme temperature of 39.3 C was recorded on 18 July 2022.